TheBlep/Le_Engineer_Blog/README.md

   <img src="static/images/homepage.png" alt="Images">
 </div>

-- The site has a heavy focus on blogs, using full-size quality images to draw in th veiwer.
+- The site has a heavy focus on blogs, using full-size quality images to draw in th viewer.
 - In the main gallery, blogs are displayed in three columns responsively, so they can easily be seen on any size device.
 - Clicking on a blog will open up a full-page modal that displays the image alongside the blog content, in detail.
-- The image and text will automatically space themselves vertically within the column, so the blog remains reable.
+- The image and text will automatically space themselves vertically within the column, so the blog remains readable.

 ### Styling
 <div align="center">
   <img src="static/images/postpage.png" alt="Images">
 </div>
-- For this project I have utilised Bootstrap 5.3 source files to override their class defaults to my liking, making customisation much easier.
+- For this project I have utilized Bootstrap 5.3 source files to override their class defaults to my liking, making customization much easier.
 The entire site can be restyled with a single switch in the code.
-- Utilizing CSS, all images on the home page have rounded corners on the top, providing a comfortable enterance to the page, contrast to the harsh and often unappealing nature of sharp corners.
+- Utilizing CSS, all images on the home page have rounded corners on the top, providing a comfortable entrance to the page, contrast to the harsh and often unappealing nature of sharp corners.
-- As the site has a beeline focus on use, links on each page are re-used to direct the user to eitherthe home page for other blogs or the collaberation page.
+- As the site has a beeline focus on use, links on each page are re-used to direct the user to either the home page for other blogs or the collaboration page.
-- Interactivity is paramount to any blog and as such, comments are spread and easially accessable to logged in users, providing a place to share thoughts and exchange opinions.
+- Interactivity is paramount to any blog and as such, comments are spread and easily accessible to logged in users, providing a place to share thoughts and exchange opinions.

 ----
 ## Entity-Relationship Diagram (ERD)